Artjomeller/Artjomeller/README.md

 - I’m looking to collaborate mostly on **Web Development** projects.

 ### 📫 How to Reach Me
-- Feel free to contact me through my GitHub profile or find me elsewhere online.
+- Feel free to contact me (https://www.linkedin.com/in/artjom-eller/)
 ## 🫶 Thank you for visiting my profile!